micmejia/bible-dump/NKJV/Revelation/Rev 22.md

 ###### 1
-And he showed me a [^a]pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
+And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.

 ###### 2
 In the middle of its street, and on either side of the river, _was_ the tree of life, which bore twelve fruits, each _tree_ yielding its fruit every month.
 The leaves of the tree _were_ for the healing of the nations.